nader-albert/reactive-datapipe/README.md

 Each Sink corresponds to a single destination.
 Several Sinks could be simultaneously connected to the same data pipe.
 The data will then translated, transformed and processed once and published to several places

+Data Processing is carried out by a set of Spark jobs, integrated with the Processing Engine (pipe-processor)

 Each data element passing through the pipe, is called [Data Pill], and hence the pipe is called a pipe of data pills The pipe construction is designed to be lazy, meaning that it doesn't ignited until a Sink is connected to it.